Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly defines the tool as a security engineer for threat modeling and vulnerability assessment.
-It provides specific use cases like auth/authorization changes and untrusted input handling, which distinguishes it from sibling tools like code-reviewer or debugger.
+The description clearly states the tool is a security engineer for threat modeling and vulnerability assessment, with specific use cases like auth/authorization changes and security audits.
+This distinguishes it from sibling tools such as code-reviewer or architect.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.